ZPump/zPump/Audit/ptf_factory/medium/duplicate-sequence-calculation.md

 ## Recommendation

-1. Remove the duplicate calculation
+1. ✅ Remove the duplicate calculation - **FIXED**
-2. Keep only one calculation before the entry creation
+2. ✅ Keep only one calculation before the entry creation - **FIXED**
-3. Reuse the variables throughout the function
+3. ✅ Reuse the variables throughout the function - **FIXED**
-4. Add a comment explaining why sequence is calculated before entry creation
+4. ✅ Add a comment explaining why sequence is calculated before entry creation - **FIXED**

+## Mitigation Status

+**Fixed in:** Commit d1cf0fd

+**Changes Made:**
+- Removed duplicate sequence calculation at lines 423-426
+- Sequence is now calculated once at lines 339-342 and reused
+- Added comment explaining the reuse to prevent future duplication